Indigo (Never Shout Never album): Recording

 Christofer Ingle originally wanted to record every song with a different producer, all in different cities, to give each song a unique feel and its own style.
 The album would also include reworkings of "On The Brightside" and "Trouble."

 For the recording of Indigo, Never Shout Never had recorded at Studio 2100 in Springfield, Missouri.

 Release and promotion

-Never Shout Never announced on February 8, 2012 that their then-titled Good Times would be released sometime in the summer of 2012.
+Never Shout Never announced on February 8, 2012, that their then-titled Good Times would be released sometime in the summer of 2012.
 Ingle announced on Twitter that the album would be out by late fall.
 Ingle demoed the new songs through Loveway Records' Stickam page on June 4, 2012.

 Promotional singles

 Prior to the start of The Indigo Tour, Never Shout Never released three free unreleased acoustic tracks from their album through Alternative Press.

 Touring

 To promote Indigo, Never Shout Never embarked on a South American tour to promote the album early.
-The tour began in early November 2012 and consisted 6 shows.
+The tour began in early November 2012 and consisted of 6 shows.
 Ingle announced that he was getting the lineup together for the next tour, via Twitter on July 13, 2012.
 The Indigo Tour, the second tour to further promote the album, began in November 2012.
 The tour is composed of 22 show dates throughout North America.
 The tour was announced through the band's website on September 25, 2012.